Some thoughts on death

 I love the world and my family.
 In some ways I have been very disappointed in most of my fellow humans.

-Climate change, and the associated problems of ocean acidification, ocean warming and sea level rise is damaging the world already, it will only get far worse in coming years.
+Climate change, and the associated problems of ocean acidification, ocean warming and sea level rise are damaging the world already, they will only get far worse in coming years.
 The air pollution from the burning of fossil fuels kills millions of people world-wide each year.
 And there are many other insults to our shared environment.
 At the time of writing I am 73; I will not live to see the worst of the damage, but my children and grandchildren (everyone's children and grandchildren) will have to live on a greatly damaged planet.

 Why do so few demand action on climate change?